 OCM: What did you find satisfying about that?

 Leah: I think it was the forensics of it and the level of detail that is required with personal injury law.
 Some of these cases were incredibly complex – one was actually a bit of a whodunit.
 It was a motor vehicle accident where a family from overseas was involved.
 Our client was the teenaged son, who had been travelling in the back of the car at the time of the accident.
-The Father normally worked overseas as a bus driver, and they were on a family holiday when their vehicle was being driven on the wrong side of the road and had an accident which tragically left the son a tetraplegic.
+The father normally worked overseas as a bus driver, and they were on a family holiday when their vehicle was being driven on the wrong side of the road and had an accident which tragically left the son a tetraplegic.
 I was involved in the original Supreme Court case when the insurer didn’t want to pay out, claiming that it was the son who was driving, and the entire case became a forensic examination.
 I consulted a specialist (who got Lindy Chamberlain off on in her matter) and the case became quite a big deal and eventually went to the High Court.
 It’s now a precedent from the High Court.

 Ultimately there wasn’t enough court work for me in that role and it’s very easy to get pigeonholed in that kind of practice.
 I have always done Community Legal, like volunteering at Suncoast Community Legal for 11 years – so I wanted to give back.
 I left Slater and Gordon to work at YFS in Logan doing generalist Community Legal there.
 After that, I worked for a small private firm, and basically ran that for a while whilst the principal was on maternity leave.
 After that, I came to QIFVLS and have been here for nearly six years.